Legend of the Parson and Clerk: Legend

 A slightly different version of the tale can be found in Legends of Devon, published by Leonard Avat Westcott in 1848.
 An unidentified elderly and still ambitious clergyman, who had acted as chaplain to a Royal Duke, had a stall at Wells, a prebend at Norwich, and a precentorship in Ireland was promised, by the Archbishop of Canterbury, the next vacant See.
 The Parson took up residence at a house in East Devon, knowing that the Bishop of Exeter was old and in poor health.
 On a journey to the Bishop's Palace at Dawlish in a storm the Parson and his clerk (identified as Roger) are disappointed to hear that the Bishop is well and has been hunting deer.
 They come to a place where the road divides into five lanes and realise they are lost.
 In Westcott's version it is a footman who comes to their aid offering to guide them to Dawlish after the Parson shouts out, "I wish the Devil, I wish the Devil would put me on the short road to Dawlish".

 Despite being unmounted their guide is able to keep-up with the horses.
 When they reach the Bishop's parlour they hear the Bishop has only a few weeks to live.
 They are offered a feast of seafood, by a character called the Leech.
 The seafood is alive, and the other guests at the feast are at first unrecognised by the Parson, and then he realises that they are all deceased clergymen that the Parson once knew.
-After taking eight grains of opium the Parson and Clerk depart for Teignmouth in a direction suggested by the Leech, who promises them, "Safe lodgings and warm, I warrent ye", if they keep the rocks on their right.
+After taking eight grains of opium the Parson and Clerk depart for Teignmouth in a direction suggested by the Leech, who promises them, "Safe lodgings and warm, I warrant ye", if they keep the rocks on their right.
 Suddenly the Bishop's Palace disappears and they find themselves on the beach, trapped between an incoming tide and the sandstone rocks.
 At this point in the story they dismount from their horses.
 The next day the carcases of their mounts are found.
 The Parson and clerk have disappeared.
 Two huge pillars of sandstone are found to have appeared on the shoreline though, with one topped with a rock formation resembling a cauliflower wig.